 Who we are

-While lifelong learning and education directors work tirelessly to run superb on-reserve schooling systems despite inadequate resources provided by the Government of Canada’s First Nation policy, FNWSC keeps the overarching goal of First Nations Control of First Nations Education on the table by commissioning research, coordinating meetings and partnering with experts in lawmaking, human rights and curriculum development.
+While lifelong learning and education directors work tirelessly to run superb on-reserve schooling systems despite inadequate resources provided by the Government of Canada, FNWSC keeps the overarching goal of First Nations Control of First Nations Education on the table by commissioning research, coordinating meetings and partnering with experts in lawmaking, human rights and curriculum development.

 FNWSC was created in 2016 by First Nations Chiefs in Ontario who established their intent to work together toward achieving the vision outlined above.
 They wanted an inter-nation work space that did not diminish each nation's inherent right to control over its own local education.

 First Nations’ control over First Nations’ local lifelong-learning education systems for our respective citizens.

 First Nation education systems (which include on-reserve schools) are a fiscal responsibility of the government of Canada.
 This is according to inherent rights and treaties.
 But under federal policy, Indigenous communities are required to meet certain criteria in order to receive funds needed to run school systems.

 Even when criteria is met, the funds do not include infrastructure dollars that are needed to develop curriculum and programming that is critical after more than 150 years of punishing education policy, including Canada’s Indian Residential School System.

 The reporting process puts First Nation education systems in a precarious situation and prevents First Nations from exercising full jurisdiction over schooling.